 An option that everyone chooses given no other ideas is to ask someone knowledgeable for an informed guess.
 We assume that somebody with subject matter expertise would provide a quality estimate.

-The planning fallacy described by Roger Buehler shows that we fail at estimating tasks we have expertise about.
-Not only that -- more experience in doing similar tasks doesn’t help to improve the estimates.
+The planning fallacy described by Roger Buehler shows that we fail at estimating tasks we have expertise.
+Not only that — more experience in doing similar tasks doesn’t help to improve the estimates.

 It doesn’t mean that we can’t change the quality of estimates provided by experts.
 Douglas Hubbard argues that the calibration process can significantly improve the quality of such estimates.
 This technique doesn’t seem to be even remotely close to known, let alone popular, in the software industry.

 Agile teams almost universally would know about Story Point estimation combined with tracking Velocity.
 Using an abstract measure of Story Points, in theory, makes us focus on the relative sizes of tasks.
 We avoid thinking how much real-time would be needed to build each of the tasks.
 Dan Kahneman in his profound book Thinking Fast and Slow lists a number of biases that make it hard for our brains to come up with reasonable time-based estimates.

 We use Velocity, which is a number of Story Points completed in a time box, to figure out progress and plan further work.

 The biggest value that we got from this technique was introducing us to the use of historical data to project future work.
 Ultimately we use historical Velocity to come up with an idea about how much a team can chew through in the next time box.

 At the same time, there are many dysfunctions typically seen with this approach.
 What’s more, after studying data from ten thousand Agile teams, Larry Maccherone reported that Velocity isn’t any better at figuring out the pace of progress than simply counting completed features.
 Only recently Steve Rogalsky reported the same after tracking Velocity and throughput for more than a year.